titusece wrote:I removed that chip from my board and now the camera board is stopped working.

 There are numerous cryptographic algorithms for determining authenticity of an integrated circuit, and this particular chip apparently uses SHA-256

 .
 This chip also has the ability to store sixteen 256-bit cryptographic keys.
-Knowing this, a possibility of operation might be as follows:
+Knowing this, operation might be as follows:

 - When camera module is manufactured, crypto chip is written with a master secret 256-bit key known only to RPT.